andrel6392/github-tutorial/README.md

 ## Git vs. GitHub

 ### Git
-Git is a type of code language used on the command line.
-It can serve as version control for your code because it saves how your code looked before you made a drastic change that caused an error and you want to get back to your old code, before the error.
+Git is used on the command line.
+It can serve as version control for your code because it saves how your code looked before you made a drastic change that caused an error and you want to get back to your old code, the one before the error.
 Even though Git is in the word Github, you **do not** need to use Github when using git.
 It is completely optional.
+A final piece of advice is that you can use the same commands you use on the command line with git.
+I was not aware of this on my first day of practice.
 ### Github
 Github is where your code gets stored.
 Atlhough you have to set up a connection between Github and your repository so that you can see your code being stored in the cloud.
-You have to `add` `commit` and `push` before being able to see the changes you make to your repository.
+You have to `add`, `commit` and `push` before being able to see the changes you make to your repository.
 Even though most people use Github for storing their code, it can store many other documents and files.
 For example, it can hold the lyrics to different songs, legal files, architectural plans.
 If you are going to use Github you **have** to use git, it is not optional.

 ---